 - Our body knows how to heal itself

 You may wish to visit a holistic therapist as a complement to seeking traditional Western medical advice.
 You may also wish to work with a holistic therapist if you are looking for advice on how to make small changes to promote a healthier lifestyle and restore a sense of balance in your life.

 Holistic therapies are natural and often non-invasive, so they tend to be suitable for all ages.
 Depending on which holistic treatment you choose, treatments can help you to relax, alleviate stress as well as ease a wide range of physical or emotional symptoms.

 The term holistic therapy spans a variety of treatments.
 Some of these may have spiritual connotations, such as Reiki and Ayurveda, while others may not.
 The level of spirituality brought into the treatment may also depend on the practitioner themselves and how they like to work.

 If spirituality is something you want to ensure is a part of your treatment (or is omitted) it may be worth talking this through with your practitioner before booking an appointment.

 Your next steps

 If, after reading this, you’re feeling ready to start your holistic therapy journey, here are some next steps we advise:

 - Identify what you would like holistic therapy to support you with.
-What are you seeking from therapy?
+What are you hoping holistic therapy will help with?